 How much do cinder blocks weigh?

-The weight of a cinder block may vary depending on the size and material of the cinder block.
-If it is a high-density cinder block, it can weigh around 10 pounds more than a low-density cinder block.
-A typical 8″x8″x16″ high-density cinder block should weigh about 30-35 pounds, and a typical 8″x8″x16″ low-density cinder block can weigh roughly about 25 pounds on average.
+The weight of a cinder block varies depending on the cinder block size and the material with which it was made.
+A typical 8″x8″x16″ high-density cinder block should weigh about 30-35 pounds, and a typical 8″x8″x16″ low-density cinder block can weigh roughly about 25 pounds.

 Can you drill into cinder blocks?
-Are special drills and/or drill bits needed?
+Are special drills and/or drill bits required to do this?